 How Do I Request OncoAct?

 OncoAct can only be requested by a treating physician in a hospital.
-Tissue logistics should be coordinated with the hospital’s pathology department.
 Before tumor tissue and blood can be transported, a Service Agreement must be signed.
+The logistics should be coordinated with the hospital’s pathology department and the hospital’s clinical chemical laboratory.

 The treating physician: